Joystream/joystream-landing/testnets/rome/forum-module.md

 #### Payload

-- `newForumSudo`: account of new proposed forum sudo
+- `newForumSudo`: optional account of new proposed forum sudo

 #### Description